 Physicians are held to the highest standards of professionalism.
 It is expected that the learning environment for student physicians will facilitate and reinforce behaviors and attitudes of mutual respect, kindness, and compassion between medical school teachers (faculty, residents, and staff) and medical student learners.
 Oregon Health & Science University School of Medicine expects that all student-faculty, student-resident, and student-staff relationships be held to the highest professional standards, and specifically be free of abuse, discrimination, harassment, and mistreatment.
-Students are provided education and information about these standards, mistreatment reporting, and data sharing during the late fall or early winter of the MS1 year in a required OASIS programming session, and again during the Transition to Clinical Experiences course in the MS2 year.
-Teachers and clinical supervisors of medical students are provided education and information about these standards in the Handbook for Teachers of Medical Students, as well as during ongoing faculty and resident development sessions regarding learner mistreatment from the Office of UME.
+Students are provided education and information about these standards, mistreatment reporting, and data sharing during the late fall or early winter of the MS1 year in a required OASIS programming session.
+Students are also provided multiple refreshers about the procedures for reporting learner mistreatment during the orientations of every Core Clinical Experience in the Clinical Experience phase.
+All OHSU members (i.e., students, employees, volunteers) are also required to complete periodic University trainings related to Title IX and respectful workplace behavior in the Compass system on O2.
+Teachers and clinical supervisors of medical students are provided education and information about these standards in the Handbook for Teachers of Medical Students, as well as during ongoing faculty and resident development sessions regarding learner mistreatment from the University as well as the School of Medicine's Office of the Dean.